justinnoor/pfhowto/README.md

 sudo pkg upgrade
 ```

-If any packages need to be upgraded, go ahead and do that.
+If any packages need to be upgraded, upgrade them.
 If all of these services are working, that means our ruleset is working and we can now proceed.

 ## Step 6 - Complete the base ruleset